Submitted by florin on

-This is the follow-up to my essay "The engines of joy" which has been published here:
+This is part 2 in the motorcycles series, and the follow-up to my essay "The engines of joy" which has been published here:

 This time I will examine the same themes, but from a different perspective.

 It was a quiet Saturday morning in October when I woke up to prepare for the week-end ride.
 Everyone else was still sleeping and the silence was quite eerie, in stark contrast with what was about to come.
 I finished breakfast quickly, it was time to put on my gear.

 I always loved this part.
 Looking at the bulky leather costume, armored and padded with shock-absorbing material, it seemed impossible that anyone could wear such a thing for hours and still be able to control the motorcycle with any precision whatsoever.

 And yet, once everything was on - suit, boots (tall, armored, gripping the foot in some sort of articulated exoskeleton), gloves and all, my body always felt that it all made sense.
 Sure, it would have been impossible to perform acrobatics thusly dressed, but acrobatics wasn't on the schedule after all.
 The big and rigid "armor" was made to give the body just enough freedom to steer the bike, and it seemed like it could just barely wait to begin doing what was supposed to do.
 "Hurry up, get on the bike, start riding!"